danfuzz/samizdat/doc/language-guide/01-basics.md

 expression. `def` introduces an immutable variable binding, and (TODO) `var` introduces a mutable variable binding.

+It is valid to declare a variable (either mutable or immutable) but leave it unbound, by omitting the `= value` part.

-(TODO) A mutable variable can be rebound using the syntax:
+Declared-but-unbound and mutable variables can be rebound using the syntax:

 ```
-name = value
+name := value
 ```

-that is, an assignment without prefacing it with either `def` or `var`.
+that is, an `:=` assignment without prefacing it with either `def` or `var`.

-Variable definitions and assignments such as this are some of the few statement forms in Samizdat.
+Variable definitions (not including `:=` assignments) as described in this section are some of the few statement forms in Samizdat.
 That is, these are not combining expressions.

 #### Formal arguments